omershreib/open_university/introduction_to_AI/Maman11_README.md

 *if a tile need to move, then it is currently located in the wrong row/column.*

 Therefore, I decided to check if a heuristic that, estimates the distance to its goal state by counting all tiles that being located at a wrong row or column, can work.
 Fortunatly, this idea proved to work.

-*WrongRowCol* is similar in many ways to *Manhattan Distance* (MD), but likely to be less inform.
-This is becasue *WrongRowCol* only check if a tile is located in it row/column/both position, whereas MD try to estimate the distance of a tile form it goal (x, y) position.
+Furthemore, in term of the number of expanded nodes, empirical running tests of this Tiles game show that *WrongRowCol* stands somewhere between *Misplaced* and *Manhattan Distance*.

 ---